Circuit Creation

 Arduino Code

-// Servo Motor Control Project
+Project: Servo Motor Control Project using Arduino

-// Circuit Creation
+Author: Circuit Creation RN

 #include <Servo.h>